vBlackOut/ProxyAuth/AUDIT_AI.md

 - ✅ TOTP (Time-Based One-Time Password) supported via OTP modules.
 - ✅ Tokens are time-bound and encrypted using `ChaCha20Poly1305`.
 - ✅ Keys are derived from secure entropy sources.
-- ❌ No brute-force protection mechanism found (e.g., exponential delay or lockout).
+- ✅ Brute-force protection enabled via `governor` middleware on the auth route.

 ---

 ## 3. 🚫 Attack Mitigation

-- ⚠️ Input validation is partially present — no complete field/header sanitizer.
+- ✅ `governor` rate-limiting is enabled on login and other routes.
-- ⚠️ Ratelimit system exists in `network/ratelimit.rs` but unused in main flow.
+- ⚠️ Input validation is handled by typed structs; field-level checks optional.
-- 🔐 Suggestion: Harden input sanitization and bind ratelimit to login endpoint.
+- 🔐 Suggestion: Optional – add input filtering or max-length guards.

 ---